segmentio/segment-docs/src/unify/data-graph/data-graph.md

 - [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake-setup/) and [Databricks](/docs/unify/linked-profiles/setup-guides/databricks-setup/) are supported by both Linked Events and Linked Audiences.
 - [Redshift](/docs/unify/linked-profiles/setup-guides/redshift-setup/) and [BigQuery](/docs/unify/linked-profiles/setup-guides/BigQuery-setup/) are currently supported for Linked Events.

-Linked Profiles uses [Segment's Reverse ETL](/docs/connections/reverse-etl/) infrastructure to pull data from your warehouse.
+Linked Audiences uses [Segment's Reverse ETL](/docs/connections/reverse-etl/) infrastructure to pull data from your warehouse.

 To track what data has been sent to Segment on previous syncs, Segment stores delta/diffs in tables within a single schema called `_segment_reverse_etl` in your data warehouse.
 You can choose which database/project in your warehouse this data lives in.